The Integrated Circuit(Copyright © 2016 Piero Scaruffi)

 The Minicomputer(Copyright © 2016 Piero Scaruffi)

-In 1965 the Digital Equipment Corporation (DEC) of Boston unveiled the mini-computer PDP-8, which used integrated circuits.
+In 1965 the Digital Equipment Corporation (DEC) of Boston unveiled the mini-computer PDP-8.
 Designed by Gordon Bell and Edson DeCastro, taking inspiration from Cray's CDC 160 and Wes Clark's LINC, it was much smaller and cheaper than an IBM mainframe.

 More importantly, its elegant and compact modular configuration was easy to install and move around.
 And it was very cheap at $18,000.
 The input device was a Teletype ASR-33, whose keyboard included the CTRL and the ESC keys.
 There were no punched cards.
 DEC adopted ASCII, which would remain the code of choice for minicomputers.
 Its instruction set was rather limited compared with the IBM mainframes but that also meant that the PDP-8 could be easily programmed for many different tasks.
 The only problem with the PDP-8 was that it used a word of 12 bits and used 6 bits to represent a character, as opposed to the more elegant 32-bit word and 8-bit code of the IBM/360 Programming a PDP-8 still required computer skills that most users did not have, but the PDP-8 proved that an economic architecture could be very successful as long as the users were motivated to create applications.
 DEC supported DECUS, the user group of DEC users founded in 1961 by Edward Fredkin, which pioneered "freeware", the idea of free software shared by users.

-DEC would end up selling 50,000 units of this computer.
+DEC would end up selling 50,000 units of this computer, especially after later models (namely, the PDP-8/I and PDP-8/L) used integrated circuits.
 The success of this model, especially for industrial applications, launched Massachusetts' Route 128 around Boston as the main technological hub of the world (Silicon Valley was still small by Boston's standards).
 Meanwhile the PDP-6 acquired time-sharing software that created another large market for DEC, especially after it was repackaged as the improved PDP-10 in 1966.
 The OEM industry boomed.
 DEC, being tied to the research labs of the MIT (and its student life) rather than to its own corporate research labs (like IBM and the dwarves), relished a casual office environment (and dress code) instead of the formalities of the computer giants.
 The PDP became popular in universities all over the USA and Europe.
 A generation of students grew up programming PDPs.

 In 1965 a Boston neighbor of DEC's, Computer Control Company (CCC or3C), founded in 1953 by Raytheon's physicist Louis Fein (who had designed the RAYDAC), introduced the first 16-bit minicomputer, the Digital Data Processor 116 (DDP-116), designed by Gardner Hendrie.
 CCC was purchased by Honeywell in 1966.